 Socrates Seminar “Information Wanted to Be Free: Liberalism’s Tech Reckoning”

-Aspen Institute España and Fundación Telefónica, in collaboration with Google, will host on October 7-10, 2022, a new edition of the Socrates Seminar “Information Wanted to Be Free: Liberalism’s Tech Reckoning”.
-This seminar, which belongs to the Tech & Society Program, organized in collaboration with Fundación Telefónica, will be held at Real Maestranza de Ronda.
+Aspen Institute España and Fundación Telefónica, in collaboration with Google, hosted on October 7-10, 2022, a new edition of the Socrates Seminar “Information Wanted to Be Free: Liberalism’s Tech Reckoning”.
+This seminar, which belongs to the Tech & Society Program, organized in collaboration with Fundación Telefónica, was held at Real Maestranza de Ronda.
 Leigh Hafrey, Senior Lecturer at the MIT Sloan School of Management, will moderate the Seminar.

 Following the lines determined by Aspen Institute in the US, the Socrates España Seminars provide a forum for emerging leaders (between the ages of 28 and 45) from various professions to convene and reflect on contemporary issues through expert-moderated dialogues.
 These seminars enable participants to explore current and pressing leadership challenges.
 Discussions are built around contemporary texts and are led by expert moderators who engage and encourage participants to share their views.
 At the core of these Seminars is a remarkable group of emerging and recognized leaders including entrepreneurs, venture capitalists, representatives from the public sector, and journalists, among others.